karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. Why Jenkins?
 -----------------
 When working on a project with different teams, developers often face issues with different teams using different CI tools, version management, and other tools.
-Setting up a CI/CD toolchain for each new project will lead to certain challenges like:
+Setting up a CI/CD toolchain for each new project will lead to certain challenges like

     * Slower Releases
     * Manual Builds
     * Non-repeatable processes